|Wednesday, May 26TH 11:59PDT||Early Bird Deadline|

 Better exposure.
 More reads.

-The Grand Prize Winner will be flown to Hollywood (travel permitting) and sent on private one-on-one meetings with the panel of industry mentors from:
+The Grand Prize Winner will be flown to Hollywood and sent on private one-on-one meetings with the panel of industry mentors including:

 In addition, Stage 32's executive team will send your screenplay title, logline, writer bio & script synopsis to over 500 development executives, producers, managers & agents who work with Stage 32.
 If an executive requests the script or a meeting, we will facilitate the delivery.

-If you make the top 10, you still get massive exposure to decision makers!
+If you reach the Finals, you still get massive exposure to decision makers!

-ALL FINALISTS will be in a Stage 32 Look Book which includes their script title, logline & bio mailed to over 500 industry executives including, managers, agents, producers, development executives, and financiers!
-Stage 32 Look Books are some of the most sought after talent resources for the industry and have helped secure meetings with places like Verve, Good Fear, 3 Arts, APA, Echo Lake, Amazon, UTA, CAA, WME, First Friday, Pathfinder, The Cartel, Art/Work and many, many more.
+ALL FINALISTS will receive a FREE MONTH OF THE MEMBER'S ONLY STAGE 32 WRITERS' ROOM and will be in a Stage 32 Look Book which includes their script title, logline & bio mailed to over 500 industry executives including, managers, agents, producers, development executives, and financiers!
+Stage 32 Look Books are some of the most sought after talent resources for the industry and have helped secure meetings with places like Verve, Good Fear, 3 Arts, APA, Echo Lake, Amazon, UTA, CAA, WME, First Friday, Pathfinder, The Cartel, Art/Work and many, many more!

 Stage 32’s contests have gained a reputation as one of the “most worthwhile contests to change your career.”
 No other contest provides their winners and finalists with the same level of direct access to industry leading professionals who can take your career to the next level!
 Stage 32 has become an incubator for finding talent and material across the globe.